System Metrics

 Metadata

-Users can attach any custom key:value metadata related to tracing via the SDK.
-This is useful for logging details such as cost, , cache status and more.
+Users can attach any custom key:value metadata related to system metrics via the SDK.
+This is useful for logging details such as cost, run status and more.

 Session-Level Aggregation